 the classic blunder of modern, scientific, secular civilization concerning religion [is] the assumption that religion is just one other cultural motif, like some particular technology or philosophy . . .
 Whereas, in fact, religion as a social constituent is of secondary significance.
 Primarily, the religious experience is the axis around which all other experience revolves.
 It sets the center and describes the horizon of the human scene, and so disposes into their places all the other goods of civilization without ever being itself disposed by them.
 Once the whole has been so experienced, a man will be better able to consider any aspect of reality, including that aspect which is society—the grandeur and misery of man’s lot.

-Books mentioned in this essay may be found in The Imaginative Conservative Bookstore.
+Books on the topic of this essay may be found in The Imaginative Conservative Bookstore.
 This essay is published here with the permission of the University Bookman.
 It was first published in Volume 21, Number 4 (Summer 1981).
+The Imaginative Conservative applies the principle of appreciation to the discussion of culture and politics—we approach dialogue with magnanimity rather than with mere civility.
+Will you help us remain a refreshing oasis in the increasingly contentious arena of modern discourse?
+Please consider donating now.